Wer bin ich – und wenn ja, wie viele?: Reception

 Bernd Berke rated the work in the Westfälische Rundschau as a „Philosophiebuch, wie man es sich schon lange gewünscht [habe]" ("philosophy book as one has long [wanted it to be]").
 Precht includes „Charles Darwins Evolutionslehre, Sigmund Freuds Psychoanalyse, physikalische Fakten und vor allem neueste Ergebnisse der Hirnforschung" ("Charles Darwin's theory of evolution, Sigmund Freud's psychoanalysis, physical facts and above all the latest results from brain research") in his considerations.

 Michael Springer sums it up in German scientific magazine Spektrum der Wissenschaft: „Ein Buch über Philosophie, das man gut gelaunt zuklappt wie nach einem Abend mit vielseitig interessierten und darum interessanten Gästen" ("A book about philosophy that you close in a good mood, like after an evening with guests who are very interested and therefore interesting").

 Gustav Falke criticized the book in the Frankfurter Allgemeine Zeitung (FAZ) for not learning anything by reading.

 Success

-From February 2008 to October 2012, the book was on Spiegel's bestseller list.
+From February 2008 to October 2012, the book was on Spiegels bestseller list.
 Till 2013, more than 1 million book units were sold in 32 different languages.
 According to German magazine Buchreport, Wer bin ich – und wenn ja, wie viele? was the most successful hardcover non-fiction book of 2008 and ranks #3 of the Spiegel bestsellers of the decade 2000 to 2010.